 - Chocolate chips

-In a mixing bowl, combine all the dry ingredients.
-In another bowl, mix all wet ingredients thoroughly.
-Add to dry ingredients and mix until just combined.
-(Add chocolate chips if desired or make a few plain and then add chocolate chip for the remaining batter.)
+- In a mixing bowl, whisk together all the dry ingredients.
+Add all the wet ingredients and mix until just combined.
+(Add chocolate chips if desired or make a few plain and then add chocolate chip to the remaining batter.)

-Scoop 1/4 cup batter and drop on the hot griddle (feel free to add butter to griddle before cooking if desired).
-Spread it out into a circle and cook for 1-2 minutes or until bubbles start to form around the edges.
+- Scoop 1/4 cup batter and drop on the hot griddle (feel free to add butter to griddle before cooking if desired).
+Spread it out into a circle and cook for 1-2 minutes or until bubbles start to form around the edges and top.
 Flip and cook for 1-2 more minutes then remove from griddle and serve.
 (Cook in batches until all the batter is used.)